quercus-glauca/curated-events-webapp/README.md

-# Curated Events Application
+# Curated Events Webapp

-The **Curated Events Application** is an Exercise Project developed in React/Next and native MongoDB.
-It's a free version as a student of parts of the course “**Next.js & React - The Complete Guide (incl.
+The **Curated Events Webapp** is an Exercise Project developed in React/Next and native MongoDB.
+It's a free implementation as a student of parts of the course “**Next.js & React - The Complete Guide (incl.
 Two Paths!)**”, by Maximilian Schwarzmüller (AWS certified, Professional Web Developer and Instructor), from Udemy Inc.

 ### Done with 💖 by **Quercus Glauca** 😊